-The Geological Sciences EDGE – Your Path to a World of Careers
+The Earth, Environmental and Resource Science EDGE – Your Path to a World of Careers

 Just over 100 years old, the University of Texas at El Paso (UTEP) is a burgeoning national and international research university committed to access and excellence.
 A leader among minority-serving institutions, UTEP enrolls over 25,000 students with a large bilingual population.
 UTEP is designated by the Carnegie Foundation for the Advancement of Teaching as “Community Engaged,” and UTEP faculty have been nationally recognized for their commitment to student success, teaching, research, and scholarship.
 As a center for intellectual capital, UTEP has awarded more than 110,000 degrees since its founding in 1914 and is one of the major economic engines in the Paso Del Norte region.